 If this was the first incidence and the spinal cord has minor damage, moderate treatment like cage rest, containment, and pain medication can be available.

-For any major damage, drugs can be used depending on the severity of the damage.
+Drugs can be used for any major damage depending on the damage’s severity.
 Some common drugs usually involve nonsteroidal anti-inflammatory drugs or corticosteroid medications.

-Surgery might be necessary when the damage is undeniably serious, and the medication-driven therapy is inadequate.
+Surgery might be necessary when the damage is undeniably serious and the inadequate medication-driven therapy.

 Hemivertebrae in dogs is a heritable bone malformation shaping the spine of the dog’s vertebrae.
 Hereditary means that if the dog has the condition, much of the time, their parents either have the disorder actively or have passed the gene silently.